TimeUs-ANR/TEITransformations/README.md

 ###### `--volumes/-v`
 Will cause the script to use volume numbers and not complete title to create values to xml:ids in facsimile elements and related.
-It is designed for files that are part of the same series and that are numbered accordingly, as unique volumes in the series.
+- It is designed for files that are part of the same series and that are numbered accordingly, as unique volumes in the series.
-Use this option if your titles are formed according to the following pattern : "{title}, {unique\_number}, page {page\_number} - Transcription".
+- Use this option if your titles are formed according to the following pattern : "{title}, {unique\_number}, page {page\_number} - Transcription".
-**Do not use this option if** your series includes several times the same volume number!
+- **Do not use this option if** your series includes several times the same volume number!
-This option will have no effect if the --nofacs/-n option is activated.
+- **Note** that this option will have no effect if the --nofacs/-n option is activated.
 ```
 (.venv)~$ python3 tei2tei.py --volumes
 ```